Installing Lycia and its Components

 Before downloading installation package, please check whether both your hardware and software meet Lycia system requirements.

-Installing Lycia via command line
+Installing Lycia via Command Line

 Review Lycia system requirements